A faster and more coding-oriented computer can make it easier for you to get projects done and help you actually enjoy the process of doing it more.

 What should I look for in a laptop for programming?

-Before looking at certain models, you should know some basic specifications so you can narrow down your options.
+Before looking at specific models, you should know some basic specifications so you can narrow down your options.
 Without a bit of research, the search can become overwhelming.

 For programming, an SSD drive